ediciurezu/lan-party/README.md

 # Lan Party
 ## Solution Description
-The first step is to read the files and create a simple linked list through adding each team to the top of the list.
+The first step is to read the files and create a singly linked list through adding each team to the top of the list.
 We make the list to behave like a circular one, at each step we look for the minimum number of points in the list and eliminate the team which score is equal to the minimum.
 We continue the